nmeri17/suphle-docs/src/docs/v1/authentication/index.md

 For whatever mechanism is active, there are one or two distinct features you'll want to be aware of.
 They both implement multi-user login -- a phenomenon applicable in hierarchial applications where it may be necessary for a privileged user to browse as one with lesser authorities -- but it's more pronounced under session-based authentication.

 - `Suphle\Auth\Storage\TokenStorage`
 This requires the presence of certain env variables.
 They are already defined in the .env file that comes with a fresh Suphle installation.
 Multi-user login is achieved by calling `Suphle\Contracts\Auth\AuthStorage::imitate(string $newIdentifier)`, rather than successive calls to logout and log back in.
 This mechanism will return a token for the given identifier.
-It is expected that the client will store the parent identifier and will be responsible for reverting to it.
+It is expected that the client will store the parent identifier and be responsible for reverting to it.

 - `Suphle\Auth\Storage\SessionStorage`
 This mechanism uses the same signature as above for impersonation purposes.
 However, the state of both active users are stored on the server.
 You would typically hide the route that triggers this functionality under an administrative [authorization](/docs/v1/authorization#Route-based-authorization).